 Any hybrid (or petrol/diesel) with a CO2 emission of under 50g/km will still get a 100% Corporation Tax deduction on the capital cost of the car.

-You can claim for full the cost against tax in year you buy it, reduced for private use percentage.
+You can claim for full the cost against tax in the year you buy it, reduced for private use percentage.
 Unfortunately, the figures don’t stack up for self-employed dentists due to the small amount of business use on cars.

 Unless you are a self-employed locum dentist driving high mileage every year, it wouldn’t be beneficial to purchase an electric car for tax reasons alone.